 SAP Calculations and EPCs for new builds, extensions and conversions

-SAP stands for 'Standard Assessment Procedure'.
-It is the only Legal Government approved system for evaluating the energy rating for a new Building.
-It is mandatory for the SAP assessors to be authorized and registered with a certification authority.
 A SAP rating is the calculation that is required in order to produce a Predicted Energy Assessment and an On Construction Energy Performance Certificate.

 Building Regulations require that a SAP calculation and a Predicted EPC is submitted for new dwellings prior to the commencement of work.